The Jimbo Problem

 This movement brought such disgust that even writing it down makes me aware of the cringe-feelings various people had.
 But I can’t resist, because it shows quintessential repeat-Jimbo problems, or perhaps iterated Jimbo-problems.

-The movement started somewhere around Jeff [ something, I can’t remember ] who reviewed computer games.
+The movement started somewhere around Jeff Someone (I can’t recall his full name) who reviewed computer games professionally.
 When he published that an up-and-coming game sucked, his manager told him to rewrite the review, because if that review looked bad, the company would no longer receive advanced copies of those games.
-While computer games seem inconsequential, they can cost sixty quid, and take up twenty hours before one really knows if the game really plays well.
+While computer games seem inconsequential, they can cost sixty quid, and can take up twenty hours before one really knows if the game was worth the money.
 I get the outrage, and this could have made a great jumping-off point for people irritated at bad incentives in businesses.

 Famously this took a turn for the worse as a couple in the indie game-industry had love-life issues.
 The community, hooked on the drama, and this soon derailed the entire saga.